-a.
-Allow all extension for reassessments and reevaluations for up to one year past the due date. b. \square Allow the option to conduct evaluations, assessments, and person-centered service planning meetings virtually/remotely in lieu of face-to-face meetings.

-- c. \square Adjust prior approval/authorization elements approved in waiver. - d.

-Adjust assessment requirements. - e.

-Add an electronic method of signing off on required documents such as the personcentered service plan.
+a. ☐ Allow an extension for reassessments and reevaluations for up to one year past the due date. b. ☐ Allow the option to conduct evaluations, assessments, and person-centered service planning meetings virtually/remotely in lieu of face-to-face meetings. c. ☐ Adjust prior approval/authorization elements approved in waiver. d. ☐ Adjust assessment requirements. e. ☐ Add an electronic method of signing off on required documents such as the person- centered service plan.